Guide to Landlord-Tenant Laws in Texas

 - Is there a security deposit limit?

-At the state level, there are no requirements.
-However, some may exist at the local level.- Do Texas landlords need to notify renters upon receiving their security deposit?
+- Do Texas landlords need to notify renters upon receiving their security deposit?

-No rule exists in this regard.
-Again, be sure to check at the local level.- Can landlords keep a portion of the renter’s security deposit?
+- Can landlords keep a portion of the renter’s security deposit?

 - When should the landlord return the tenant’s security deposit?